Sharing is caring!

 These are some of the words that come to your mind when you see the colossal Niagara Falls.
 It is a group of three waterfalls – American, Bridal Veil and Horseshoe Falls that straddles the US and Canadian border.

-There is no doubt that Niagara Falls in United States is a perfect destination to visit in June with family.
+There is no doubt that Niagara Falls in the United States is a perfect destination to visit in June with family.

 Begin your visit from the Niagara Falls State Park and walk through the park for scenic vistas of the falls and Niagara river.

-The most popular and best way to get up-close view and explore the roar of the falls is the 30-minute Maid of the Mist boat ride.
+The most popular and best way to get an up-close view and explore the roar of the falls is the 30-minute Maid of the Mist boat ride.
 Wear your blue raincoats that come along with the ticket and head for the thrilling ride.
 Stand on the upper deck and get drenched by the mist while you gaze at the rainbow across the waterfalls.

 If you thought you are done getting drenched, then think again.
 The Cave of the Winds is an experience that lets you stand at the bottom of the Bridal Veil falls in the yellow poncho and soak in the fun.